 Not surprisingly, companion cards are popular, with many now on the market from a variety of banks, including the Big 4.

 It all used to be so straightforward but now building points fast with companion cards comes with a trap that may affect you if you’re not aware of it.

 To put it simply, points capping on points earned through American Express and Visa/Mastercard were once always added together.
 Now, in some cases, points are separated and capped at a certain spend level.

-The ANZ Classic Frequent Flyer card, for instance, currently caps AMEX and Visa points at a monthly spend level of $3,000 each.
 This limits how much you can spend on each card to be earning rewards.
 Once the points allocation has been exhausted on one card, to continue to earn rewards the cardholder will need to use the other card.